 Bones – Bones are a tricky one.
 When you’re talking about small fish bones, then these break up quickly in the disposal.
-On the other hand, the kind of thick meat bones that a dog loves to chew on for hours are going to spin around inside the garbage disposal and potentially could destroy it from the inside out.
-So, the type of fish bones that gets stuck in your teeth are okay, but the big meat ones are a no-no.
+On the other hand, the kind of thick meat bones that a dog loves to chew on for hours is going to spin around inside the garbage disposal and potentially could destroy it from the inside out.
+So, the type of fish bones that get stuck in your teeth are okay, but the big meat ones are a no-no.

 Leftover meat – Pre-cooked meat is usually okay to dispose of, but be careful not to place overly large pieces expecting them to get chewed up.
 The thought of throwing a half meat remnants, half chunky bone down the disposal should be discarded.
 The smaller the meat chunks, the less likely they’ll get stuck or caught up in the machinery.

 Veggies –Vegetables, even the harder root vegetables kind, are okay to push through the disposal too.
 Do be careful with ones that are fiber-rich as these tend to get stuck in the disposal’s teeth.